-show syncMirror (localVolume [volumeName] | localVolumes [volumeName1... volumeNameN]) synchronizationProgress
+show syncMirror (localVolume [volumeName] | localVolumeS [volumeName1... volumeNameN]) synchronizationProgress

 Parameter Description volume The name of the primary volume of the remote mirrored pair for which you want to check synchronization progress.
 Enclose the volume name in square brackets ([]).
-If the volume name has special characters or numbers, you must enclose the volume name in double quotation marks ("") inside square brackets. volumes The names of the primary volume of the remote mirrored pair for which you want to check synchronization progress.
-Enter the names of the volumes using these rules: Enclose all of the names in square brackets ([]).
-Separate each of the names with a space.
-If the volume names have special characters or consist only of numbers, enter the names using these rules: Enclose all of the names in square brackets ([]).
-Enclose all of the names in square brackets ([]).
-Enclose each of the names in double quotation marks (" ").
-Separate each of the names with a space.
+If the volume name has special characters or numbers, you must enclose the volume name in double quotation marks (" ") inside square brackets. volumes The names of the primary volume of the remote mirrored pair for which you want to check synchronization progress.
+Enter the names of the volumes using these rules: • Enclose all of the names in square brackets ([]). • Separate each of the names with a space.
+If the volume names have special characters or consist only of numbers, enter the names using these rules: • Enclose all of the names in square brackets ([]). • Enclose each of the names in double quotation marks (" "). • Separate each of the names with a space.